All Episodes

 And he said, what would your girlfriend and your grandmother say?

-What will you you what would you uh I'd hope to tell my grandmom and my girlfriend would say that they're proud that I'm here, but the way that I conducted myself just folks, I tell you.
+What would you hope to tell my grandmom and my girlfriend would say that they're proud that I'm here, but the way that I conducted myself, just folks, I tell you, this is Strange City.

-Remember now the drive-bys were on the story every day inside out the college sports media, a lot of the lot of the professional sports media, because the guy's got prospects.
+This whole story, remember now, the drive-bys were on this story every day, inside out, the college sports media, a lot of the professional sports media, because the guys got prospects.

-And they're covering this and they're making it, they're ballyhooing it.
+And they're covering this and they're making it.

 They are promoting it.